urbanwildlifeinstitute/UWIN_tutorials/tutorials/Multi.Species_Occupancy/multi.species_occ.md

-# UWIN Tutorial: Autologistic Occupancy
+# UWIN Tutorial: Multi-species Occupancy
 *Created by Austin Green - last updated June 2024 by Austin Green*

 This tutorial is aimed at folks interested in advancing their skills in occupancy modeling, or as refresher for those already familiar wiht multi-species occupancy.